MartinPankraz/DSAGTechXChange26/2-bdc-fabric-integration/student/Quest5.md

 # 🔌 5.
 Challenge 5: Adjust pipelines
 [< 🤖 Quest 4](Quest4.md) - **[🔧 Quest 6 >](Quest6.md)**

-Microsoft Business Process Solutions does not yet support mirored SAP databases as a source out of the box.However, with a handful of adjustments, we can make it work.
-In this chapter, we will adjust the standard pipelines and notebooks provided by Business Process Solutions accordingly.
+Microsoft Business Process Solutions does not yet support mirored SAP databases as a source out of the box.H owever, with a few adjustments, we can make it work.
+In the following three challenges, we will adjust the pipelines and notebooks provided by Business Process Solutions to get things running.

 ## 5.1.
 Navigate to the workspace